oVirt/ovirt-site/source/feature/networklabels.html.md

 #### User Experience

-*   In 'Add/Edit VM' dialog a new property *labels* will be added.
-*   In 'network main tab' a *labels* column will present the labels.
 *   In Network main tab ---> the 'Hosts sub-tab' will contain a 'labels' column.
 *   In 'Setup Networks' dialog a new property *labels* will be added.
 *   In host interfaces sub-tab a column *labels* will present the labels.

+For managing labels on network level: Alternative 1:

+*   In 'Add/Edit VM' dialog a new property *labels* will be added.
+*   In 'network main tab' a *labels* column will present the labels.

+Alternative 2:

+*   In 'Add/Edit VM' dialog a 'labels' left tab will be added, using the Add/Remove row widget to manage the labels.

 #### REST